PETE RICKETTS: Coming Together to Grow Nebraska

 February: Norfolk Crush unveiled plans to build a $375 million soybean crushing plant near Norfolk that will process 38.5 million bushels per year.

-March: Preferred Popcorn began production at a 123,000 sq. ft. facility in Waco.
+March: Preferred Popcorn began production at a 123,000 square foot facility in Waco.
 The company is a key driver of our nation-leading popcorn production.

 April: Google announced a $750 million investment in Papillion/Omaha.